Bars in low-density environments rotate faster than bars in dense regions: Results

 Fig.~\ref{fig:r-sigm-m} shows a scatter plot between $\mathcal{R}$ and $\log~\Sigma$ along with histograms depicting the distributions of both variables.
+The error bars represent the median measurement errors in $\mathcal{R}$ and $\log~\Sigma$ for individual galaxies.
 We see a weak positive trend between $\mathcal{R}$ and $\log~\Sigma$.
 A robust linear regression accounting for intrinsic scatter, obtained with the BCES $y|x$ method (bivariate correlated errors and intrinsic scatter; \citealt{1996ApJ...470..706A}), is depicted with the black dashed line.
 The best-fitting slope between $\mathcal{R}$ and $\log~\Sigma$ is $\beta = 0.39 \pm 0.13$ ($1\,\sigma$ uncertainty).
 To better capture the trend in the data, we calculate the Pearson correlation coefficient between $\mathcal{R}$ and $\log~\Sigma$ which yields a value of $r=0.20$ with 3.3$\,\sigma$ significance, confirming a statistically significant weakly positive correlation.